Pratik-Prakash-Sannakki/AI_Text-Image-Generator/README.md

 # AI Text-Image Generator

-An Application that realistic-photo images with text input.
+An Application that genrates realistic-photo images with text input.
 The application was developed using PyQT5 with PyTorch-Cuda version.
 Model used in this project is   Stable diffusion.

 Stable Diffusion is a latent text-to-image diffusion model capable of generating High Resolution photo-realistic images given any text input.